-The assessment of identified and potential significant business risk is monitored by the executive directors.
+The assessment of identified and potential significant business risk is monitored by the executive director.
 The executive director is responsible for the development and implementation of appropriate risk management strategies in order to mitigate such risk.
+However the Board believes that the formalisation of these policies and procedures in a written form as recommended in best practice recommendation 7.1 is not necessary as the Board is satisfied that all Board members are aware of and mitigate potential risks where required.